-—If NSTR mobile AP MLD has two links, the links shall be part of an NSTR link pair
+—

-—The NSTR mobile AP MLD shall operate with one or two affiliated APs including the AP operating on the primary link
+(#16957)If an NSTR mobile AP MLD has two links, the links shall be an NSTR link pair.
+If an NSTR mobile AP MLD operates with two affiliated APs, one AP shall be operating on the primary link of the NSTR link pair, and the other AP shall be operating on the nonprimary link of the NSTR link pair, where the primary link shall not be disabled and the nonprimary link may be disabled (#17359, 15565, 15566).

-—Each AP affiliated with an NSTR mobile AP MLD may optionally support the following features in addition to the optional features supported by an AP affiliated with an AP MLD which is not an NSTR mobile AP MLD:
+(#16957)Each AP affiliated with an NSTR mobile AP MLD may optionally support the following features in addition to the optional features supported by an AP affiliated with an AP MLD which is not an NSTR mobile AP MLD: